Emily Lakdawalla • Feb 06, 2018

 We use the same parts of our brains to process spoken language and written language.
 If you show me a slide containing more than a few words, I must choose between reading your slides and listening to you speak.
 I am physically incapable of doing both at the same time.
 Instead, I jump between reading some text and listening to some speech and then I miss things and I get lost.
 If your entire talk is written out on your slides, why the heck are you even talking to me?
 I read faster than I hear.
 You could just stand up there silently and advance your slides periodically.
 Instead, of course, what you do is turn your back to the audience in order to read your slides aloud, which is, again, an act of disrespect, even if you don’t intend it as such.

-When I first wrote this article five years ago, I strongly advocated putting no words on slides.
+When I first wrote this article, I strongly advocated putting no words on slides.
 I still advocate that position for public talks.
 But commenters made several good points about why some words are useful, so I've adjusted my advice.
 Titles on slides are valuable as signposts through talks, especially for people who don't share your language.
 Writing out jargon or otherwise unfamiliar words helps you teach those words to your audience.
 In every case, though, the text on the slide should serve to emphasize or underline the points you make with your speech.
 They should enhance or clarify, not distract from, the words issuing from your mouth.

 One advantage of having few words on slides is that if you find you have misjudged the pacing of your talk, it's not obvious to your audience when you are skipping material or slowing down in order to return to the right pace!

 Graphs are a challenge in talks.
 Used well, they can make a scientific point clearly and succinctly.
 Used poorly, they can be a distraction.
 Graphs that are good for scientific papers are typically lousy for talks.
 It's not just a matter of font size and color.
 Good paper graphs have high information density, so throwing a fully developed graph on a slide is worse than presenting your audience with a paragraph of text.
-Instead, I advocate building a graph as you speak -- draw the axes first, mention their extents, add your data (one data source at a time, if there are multiple ones, naming each), and then any trendlines, and so on.
-It takes time but if you don't have time to explain a graph, then don't put the graph in your talk.

-Sometimes you don't need a visual to emphasize a point.
+Sometimes, you don't need a visual to emphasize a point.
 In those cases, consider not having one.
 Put up a blank slide and watch the entire audience suddenly make eye contact with you.
 I like to put blank slides in places where I am making transitions in talks.
-It is a reminder to me to remind the audience where we came from, and inform them where we are going.
+It is a reminder to me to remind the audience where we came from and inform them where we are going.
 I can look them in the eye and check in with them to see if they are still with me, and let them know that the story is about to shift.

 Try to anticipate the questions your audience will have about your talk.
 You might have some backup slides prepared after your conclusion slide.
-This is a good place for the graph from your paper, or to paste in some text on your methods, because they may be useful tools in your response to a persnickety question.
+This is a good place for the graph from your paper or to paste in some text on your methods because they may be useful tools in your response to a persnickety question.
 With a little luck, you can look like a genius for having just the right backup slide in your deck.
 If no one asks a question, one of these slides can serve as an opportunity to say just a little bit more about your work, or to advertise your collaborators' presentations.

 Preparing to give your talk

 Practice.
 I'm not just talking about practicing the specific talk.
-I mean: practice speaking about your science.
+I mean, practice speaking about your science.
 Talk to your coworkers, your friends, your roommates, your family, your hairstylist, your cab driver.
 My plumber loves visiting my house because he loves to talk with me about space.
 Take advantage of any opportunity to speak to people about science.
 Practice is important because speaking is a different skill from writing.

 Regardless of who is in your audience, you must use less jargon in a spoken talk than in a written paper.
 In a paper, if I come across a term whose meaning I don't recall, I can look it up.
 In a talk, I can't do that.
 The words you speak may not be as precise, but more people will understand your meaning, and remember, that's the goal.